Works must be prepared and performed from memory as follows:

 1. Previous winners not eligible.

-3. AT THE HEATS ALL ENTRANTS will be required to produce proof of age and residency before they are allowed to compete (e.g. birth certificate or an Australian or New Zealand passport or a permanent resident stamp.
+3. WHEN SUBMITTING 'HEATS' VIDEO ALL ENTRANTS will be required to produce proof of age and residency before they are allowed to compete (e.g. birth certificate or an Australian or New Zealand passport or a permanent resident stamp.
 A driver's licence is not acceptable).
-Video submission will be asked to submit this with their online video entry.

-4. FOUR FINALISTS AND TWO RESERVE FINALISTS will be selected from the heats.
+4. FOUR FINALISTS AND TWO RESERVE FINALISTS will be selected from the semi-finals.
 In awarding the Scholarship the adjudicators will take into consideration presentation, current level of achievement and potential.

 5. Adjudicators' reports will be written for the preliminary heats only.
 No marks will be given on these reports.